-The straight Directory look-up, which is likely to be the most frequent type of query of the Directory, involves the DUA supplying the distinguished name of an object, together with an attribute type.
+The straight Directory look-up involves the DUA supplying the distinguished name of an object, together with an attribute type.
 The Directory will return any value(s) corresponding to that attribute type.
 This is a generalization of the classic directory function, which is obtained when the attribute type requested corresponds to a particular type of address.
 Attribute types for various kinds of address are standardized, including OSI-PSAP address, Message Handling O/R address, and telephone and telex numbers.